All About Calico Cats

 - A standard calico usually has a white coat with large spots of orange and black.

-- A dilute calico, as mentioned above, has lighter colorations that result in white coats with large spots of smoky gray and an almost strawberry-blonde color.
+- A diluted calico cat, as mentioned above, has lighter colorations that result in white coats with large spots of smoky gray and an almost strawberry-blonde color.

 - A ‘calibby’ is a mix of a calico and a tabby cat, where the calico patches of orange and black have the tabby striped or spotted markings.